 The mass concentration of each identified low-MW component in SOA was quantified with the corresponding standard's calibration curve.
-If a standard is not available, a surrogate standard is chosen that has both similar MW and major functional groups.
-The identified and quantified low-MW species in a typical SOA in the six HC systems are listed in Tables 8.2 - 8.7.
-The mass yield of a SOA component is defined as its mass quantified relative to the mass of the consumed HC.
-Based on major functional groups in the molecules, these species are grouped into four classes of compounds, i.e., diacid, diacid alkyl ester, hydroxy diacid, and carbonyl-containing acid.
-The molecular structures and molecular weights of all these species are listed in Table 8.2S (Supporting Information), also grouped into these four classes of compounds.
-Kalberer et al. also studied the composition of SOA from cyclohexene ozonolysis under somewhat similar conditions, using a well-developed GC-MS speciation technique.
+If a standard is not available, then a surrogate standard is chosen that has both similar MW and major functional groups.
+The identified and quantified low-MW species in a typical SOA in the six hydrocarbon systems are listed in Tables 2-7.
+The mass yield of a SOA component is defined as its mass quantified relative to the mass of the consumed hydrocarbon.
+On the basis of the major functional groups in the molecules, these species are grouped into four classes of compounds, that is, diacid, diacid alkyl ester, hydroxy diacid, and carbonyl-containing acid.
+The molecular structures and molecular weights of all these species are listed in Table 2S (Supporting Information), and are also grouped into these four classes of compounds.
+Kalberer et al.6 also studied the composition of SOA from cyclohexene ozonolysis under somewhat similar conditions using a well-developed GC-MS speciation technique.
 Among the most abundant SOA components, seven species were identified and quantified in both Kalberer et al. and this work.
-The molar yields (%) for adipic acid, glutaric acid, succinic acid, hydroxy adipic acid, hydroxy glutaric acid, 6-oxo hexanoic acid, and 5-oxo pentanoic acid were 0.74%, 0.69%, 0.14%, 0.97%, 1.99%, 0.39%, and 0.39%, respectively, in Kalberer et al., and were 0.89%, 0.64%, 0.05%, 0.04%, 0.16%, 0.12%, and 0.32%, respectively, in this work.
+The molar yields (%) for adipic acid, glutaric acid, succinic acid, hydroxyadipic acid, hydroxyglutaric acid, 6-oxohexanoic acid, and 5-oxopentanoic acid were 0.74, 0.69, 0.14, 0.97, 1.99, 0.39, and 0.39%, respectively, in Kalberer et al. and were 0.89, 0.64, 0.05, 0.04, 0.16, 0.12, and 0.32%, respectively, in this work.
 Except for the two hydroxyl diacids, which have large uncertainties (to be discussed later), the two sets of measurements agree reasonably well.

-In the cyclopentene, cyclohexene, 1-methyl cyclopentene, and 3-methyl cyclohexene systems, a small amount of $C{n+1}$ diacid was identified in the SOA from the ozonolysis of $C_n$ (n being the total carbon number) hydrocarbon precursor.
-In addition, $C{n+2}$ diacid was identified in cyclopentene, cyclohexene, and 1-methyl cyclopentene systems, at lower abundance than the $C{n+1}$ diacid.
-And a minimal amount of $C{n+3}$ diacid was identified in SOA from 1-methyl cyclopentene ozonolysis.
-Previous studies have shown various carbonyls are gas-phase products from alkene and cycloalkene ozonolysis.
-For example, from cyclopentene ozonolysis, glyoxal ( $C_2$ ), propanal, and butanal were produced with yields of 0.15, 0.04, and 0.12, respectively.
-From cyclohexene ozonolysis, pentanal, butanal, and formaldehyde were produced with yields of 0.16, 0.03, and 0.02 respectively.
-In addition, formaldehyde, acetaldehyde, and propanal were produced from ozonolysis of C5 to C7 linear alkenes with yields from 0.02 to 0.05.
-From $C_n$ cycloalkene, ozonolysis would initially lead to an excited Criegee intermediate $(C_n)$ .
-With the presence of small carbonyls in the reaction system, both the excited and stabilized Criegee intermediate can react with these carbonyls to form secondary ozonides, which may further rearrange or decompose to form the Cn+1, Cn+2, and Cn+3 diacids observed.
+In the cyclopentene, cyclohexene, 1-methylcyclopentene, and 3-methylcyclohexene systems, a small amount of $C{n+1}$ diacid was identified in the SOA from the ozonolysis of $C_n$ (n being the total carbon number) hydrocarbon precursor.
+In addition, $C{n+2}$ diacid was identified in cyclopentene, cyclohexene, and 1-methylcyclopentene systems at lower abundance than the $C{n+1}$ diacid, and a minimal amount of $C{n+3}$ diacid was identified in SOA from 1-methylcyclopentene ozonolysis.
+Previous studies 19,20 have shown that various carbonyls are gasphase products from alkene and cycloalkene ozonolysis; for example, from cyclopentene ozonolysis, glyoxal (C2), propanal, and butanal were produced with yields of 0.15, 0.04, and 0.12, respectively.
+From cyclohexene ozonolysis, pentanal, butanal, and formaldehyde were produced with yields of 0.16, 0.03, and 0.02, respectively.
+In addition, formaldehyde, acetaldehyde, and propanal were produced from ozonolysis of C5 to C7 linear alkenes with yields from 0.02 to $0.05^{19,20}$ From $C_n$ cycloalkene, ozonolysis would initially lead to an excited Criegee intermediate $(C_n)$ .
+With the presence of small carbonyls in the reaction system, both the excited and stabilized Criegee intermediate can react with these carbonyls to form secondary ozonides, which may further rearrange or decompose to form the $C{n+1}$ , $C{n+2}$ , and $C{n+3}$ diacids observed.